pjsaba/MyCleaningDataProject/CodeBook.md

 Below it is shown its field list.

-Note: I am not sure if definitions are completely correct (sorry but I am not an expert in accelerometers and gyroscopes)...
+Note: I am not sure if definitions are completely correct (because unfortunately I am not an expert in accelerometers and gyroscopes).

 ||Variable Name|Definition|Variable Type|Values Supported and Units|
 |--------|------|--------------|----------|--------------|